Perspective | Why does it matter when athletes speak out? Just ask the kids.

 In this year of unrelenting American strife, athletes bringing attention to the crippling issues of systemic racism and police brutality has been built into the pregame routine and the postgame conversation.
 Questions are as likely to focus on racial profiling as run-scoring doubles.

-But what’s more important than what those athletes doing is who they’re reaching.
+But what’s more important than what those athletes are doing is whom they’re reaching.
 They’re reaching the kids.

 “What he does, what he says on social media, we read that,” Matthew Harden said of James.
 “We don’t follow business leaders of teams, so seeing what the players say is all we see, actually.”